 Table of ContentsShow

 The release of Destiny 2’s Shadowkeep expansion coincided with the launch of a free to play version of the MMO looter shooter titled Destiny 2: New Light as well as a transition from the Blizzard client to Steam.
 With Bungie now serving as both developer and publisher, a bevy of highly requested features have been added to New Light, namely cross-save functionality.

 Destiny 2: New Light includes all Year One content from Destiny 2 as well as PvP modes like Crucible and Gambit.
-Additionally, players are given the option to tackle New Light‘s story content in any order they wish, removing a majority of the hurdles that previously made the game feel strictly tailored for die-hard players.
+Additionally, players are given the option to tackle New Light‘s story content in any order they wish, removing a great amount of the hurdles that have previously made the game feel strictly tailored for die-hard players.

 Following the success of the popular community-made Dota Auto Chess, Valve set out to create a standalone auto-battler in the form of Dota Underlords.
 The game has you recruiting heroes to fight in strategic chess-like team battles set on an 8×8 grid-shaped battlefield.

 With support for up to eight players online, matches can quickly turn to chaos and fast-paced mayhem as each team tries to take the crown.
 However, 1v1 battles provide some breathing room to prepare your troops before sending them out to fight to the death completely on their own.
 Gold and EXP earned from matches offer a means for upgrading heroes and units while consumables provide a way to obtain stat bonuses.